RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2022-10-07-ai-dry-eye-predictor.md

 demo_link: https://rahuls-ai-dry-eye-predictor.streamlit.app/
 github_link: https://github.com/RahulBhattacharya1/ai_dry_eye_predictor
 featured: true
+synopsis: Here I build a dry-eye risk predictor from everyday lifestyle and health signals, turning screen-strain observations into an educational tool.
+Documents design end-to-end, explaining files, functions, and choices that align a consistent interface with data preparation, emphasizing transparency, practicality, and user understanding.
+custom_snippet: true
+custom_snippet_text: Predicts dry-eye risk from lifestyle signals, emphasizing awareness and clarity.
 ---

 When I first noticed how long hours in front of a bright monitor strained my vision, I realized my eyes would often feel dry and tired.
 I wondered if these small discomforts were early signs of something bigger.
 That curiosity became the seed for this project.
 I wanted to know if everyday lifestyle and health signals could give me a reliable prediction about my risk for dry eye disease.
 The idea started as a personal observation and slowly transformed into a technical experiment.
 It gave me a chance to merge my interest in machine learning with a real health concern that affects many who spend their lives in front of screens.
 Dataset used [here](https://www.kaggle.com/datasets/dakshnagra/dry-eye-disease).